 You can clean the door of your oven the same way you did the inside with either oven cleaner or baking soda.
 If you have a window in the door, you can use glass cleaner on the inside and outside of the window.
 Get rid of any food or grease that has dripped down from the stove top onto the outside of the door with warm water and soap.

-Step 1- Remove all the grates and if those need to be washed, let them soak in some water like you did with the oven racks.
+Step 1- Remove all the grates and if those need to be washed, let them soak in a mix of water and dish soap like you did with the oven racks.
 If they look okay, just stack them to the side.

 Step 2- Here you are faced with the same choice you had before, whether or not to use industrial strength cleaner or make your own.
 If you’re making your own, use the same baking soda and water mixture from before, then follow up with vinegar just like before.